alharitz/Ai-Project-Cat-and-Dog-Classification/README.md

 ### Features

 - **CNN Architecture**: Built using TensorFlow and Keras for efficient feature extraction and classification.
-- **Google Colab**: Used for model training and experimentation.
+- **Google Colab**: Used for model training and experimentation via Jupyter notebooks.
-- **Visual Studio Code**: Used for code development and debugging.
+- **Visual Studio Code**: Used for development and debugging when needed.
 - **Anaconda**: Managed dependencies and Python environment.
 - **Performance Metrics**: Accuracy, Precision, Recall, F1-Score.

 ## Installation

-To run this project locally, follow these steps:
+To run this project locally or in Google Colab, follow these steps:

 1. Clone this repository:
    ```bash